CompBio-Lab/MESSI_manuscript/docs/report.md

 ## Feature selection performance

+[1] 0.5213847
+ [1] "diablo-full-ncomp-1"      "diablo-full-ncomp-2"
+ [3] "diablo-null-ncomp-1"      "diablo-null-ncomp-2"
+ [5] "mofa-Factor1 + glmnet"    "mofa-Factor2 + glmnet"
+ [7] "mogonet"                  "multiview"
+ [9] "sgcca-full-ncomp-2 + lda" "sgcca-null-ncomp-2 + lda"

 We further investigated each method's ability to identify significant biomarkers and examined the overlap between them, calculating the ranking similarity of in their feature sets at Fig \@ref(fig:real-feat-sel-plot).
-DIABLO-null and RGCCA have high spearson rank correlation of $0.76$, which indicates that their rankings on the important predictors are very similar to each other.
-This could be due the fact that they're both using canonical correlation analysis, which aims to solve a maximization problem of covariance between omics, for more details see [Methods].
-In addition, DIABLO-full showed high correlation with MOFA + glmnet of $0.73$, despite being the same DIABLO method but a different design could mean a very distinct model.
-This time, they are similar because of ....
-Rest methods, Cooperative Learning relates with both DIABLO-null and MOGONET, where the first showed near $0.5$ correlation, but the latter of $0.24$ only.

-ADD ON HERE?

 \begin{figure}